 Most birds will readily take to an all-seed diet, but your cockatiel doesn’t necessarily know what’s best.

 Feeding seeds alone means that you have to take a lot of care to ensure that you are giving an appropriate amount of different vitamins and minerals.
 Also, some cockatiels will pick out their favorite seeds and leave behind those they aren’t keen on, which means that no matter how carefully you select the ingredients, your bird could still be missing out.
 Seeds are also high in fat and by feeding just these foods, you can cause your cockatiel to put on too much weight and even become obese.
 Seeds may also be deficient in some trace minerals depending on the type of soil they’re grown in.

 Owners are often recommended to feed a pellet diet to their birds.
-Pellets consist of seeds and other ingredients and they are formulated to match the exact requirements of your pet.
+Pellets consist of seeds and other ingredients and they are formulated to approximate the requirements of your pet.
 Check that the pellets you buy are free from artificial ingredients and that they use good-quality ingredients to ensure that they offer the best diet.

 It is also worth noting that if your cockatiel is already eating a purely-seed diet, it will be difficult to convert them over to a combination or strict pellet diet.
 You will find that some birds will starve themselves, rather than eat the pellets you have put out.
 Consult your veterinarian before attempting to make the switch, and make the change gradually by moving to a combination of the two and then to a pellet-based diet.